Discover Hunte's Garden

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-After taking you through the Andromeda Garden, we’ll now walk through another garden, the one with the best reputation on the island, Hunte’s Garden.
-As with my articles on the rest of Barbados, I’m going to keep this one very short and sweet and guide you through the gardens, especially the photos!
-It’s a change from the very long articles I’m used to, and knowing that it’s just a tropical garden, there’s not a lot to say about it, haha!
+After taking you through the Andromeda Garden, we’ll now walk through another garden, the one with the best reputation on the island: Hunte’s Garden.
+As with my other articles on Barbados, I’m going to keep this one short and sweet and guide you through the garden, especially through the photos!
+It’s a change from the very long articles I’m used to writing, and since it’s “just” a tropical garden, there isn’t a huge amount to say about it, haha!

 After Andromeda, this was the second garden we visited.
-We had been there before, but they don’t take credit cards.
+We had actually tried to go before, but they didn’t take credit cards.
 So we had to turn around and come back later!

-We arrived for the opening at 10am.
+We arrived right when it opened at 10 am.
 We were the first ones there.
-It has to be said: Children get up early, even on holiday, and that’s a good thing.
-In fact, as a side note, it’s often something that we advise people to do.
-It’s true that some tourist spots can be crowded in the middle of the day.
+It has to be said: kids get up early, even on vacation, and that can be a good thing.
+In fact, as a side note, it’s often something we recommend.
+Some tourist spots can get crowded in the middle of the day.
 But if you make the effort to get up early, you’re often alone, or almost alone.

-We entered this beautiful garden after parking in the small roadside car park.
-My first impression of the place is really very pleasant.
-There are lots of flowers, overflowing fountains and beautiful water lilies.
-To be honest, it’s a great entrance.
+We entered this beautiful garden after parking in the small roadside parking lot.
+My first impression of the place was really pleasant.
+There were lots of flowers, overflowing fountains, and beautiful water lilies.
+To be honest, it’s a lovely entrance.
 It makes you want to see more!
-In short, we paid the entrance fee, which wasn’t cheap (we’ll give you our opinion at the end) and had a look around.
+In short, we paid the entrance fee, which wasn’t cheap, we’ll give you our opinion at the end, and started exploring.

-There’s classical music playing throughout the garden.
+Classical music plays throughout the garden.
 It’s quite pleasant.
-Unlike the Andromeda and Flower Forest Botanical Gardens, this garden is very different.
-It’s more like a small, cosy garden.
+Unlike Andromeda and Flower Forest Botanical Gardens, this garden has a very different feel.
+It is more like a small, cozy garden.
 It focuses more on flowers and beautiful plants than on trees.

-We walk through this beautiful place following the arrows.
+We walked through this beautiful place by following the arrows.
 I don’t really know how to describe the feeling.
-But it’s much better than a traditional tropical garden.
-Everything is quieter, smaller.
-It has an ‘Asian garden’ feel.
-There are many places with just one or two chairs and a little table in the shade.
+But it is very different from a traditional tropical garden.
+Everything feels quieter and smaller.
+There is almost an “Asian garden” atmosphere to it.
+In several places, you’ll find just one or two chairs and a small table in the shade.
 It’s really pleasant and gives the place a special atmosphere.

-Small statues of gargoyles, animals and Buddhas are scattered throughout the garden.
-You really have to visit it to understand it, haha.
-The fact that there is no explanation of the plants throughout the visit is the only slightly negative point.
-There is, of course, a huge table in the middle of the tour.
-It shows the different types of flora and fauna that can be found on the site.
-But it’s a shame that there are no more explanations.
+Small statues of gargoyles, animals, and Buddhas are scattered throughout the garden.
+You really have to visit it to understand what I mean, haha.
+The only slightly negative point is the lack of explanations about the plants during the visit.
+There is, of course, a large information board in the middle of the route.
+It shows the different types of flora and fauna found on the site.
+But it’s a shame there aren’t more explanations along the way.

 You’ll see lots of birds, including sugar birds and hummingbirds.
 They come to drink from the small fountains and ponds.
-The path is really well laid out.
-It allows you to visit the site at your own pace.
+The path is really well laid out, so you can visit the site at your own pace.

 However, we were surprised by the garden’s small size.
-Even though the garden is grandiose in terms of the number of flowers and the species present, for the price that we had paid, we would have expected a longer visit.
-We took a lot of photos on the spot and the children took their time to look at everything, so we were able to stay a while.
+Even though the garden is impressive in terms of the number of flowers and species present, for the price we paid, we would have expected a slightly longer visit.
+We took a lot of photos on site, and the children took their time looking at everything, so we still managed to stay a while.

-They explored the site and bickered as usual for an hour and a half.
-For our part, we took turns using our two camera lenses to vary the shots we took.
+They explored the site and bickered as usual for about an hour and a half.
+As for us, we took turns using our two camera lenses to vary the shots.

-We reached a 150-year-old building at the end of the route.
-The interior has been decorated with old pieces of furniture, which is a very good job.
-A flight of stairs takes us up to a souvenir shop, as I like to call it.
-We buy the kids some knick-knacks (a nice technique to get you to spend more in the end, haha!) with the fake $15 gift given at the entrance to the garden.
+At the end of the route, we reached a 150-year-old building.
+The interior has been decorated with old pieces of furniture, and it has been very nicely done.
+A flight of stairs takes you up to a souvenir shop, as I like to call it.
+We bought the kids a few little souvenirs, a clever way to get you to spend a bit more in the end, haha, using the fake $15 gift voucher given at the entrance to the garden.

-To give my final opinion on the place, I’d say it’s a bit expensive compared to the size of the area and the amount of time you spend there.
+To give my final opinion on the place, I’d say it is a bit expensive compared with the size of the site and the time you spend there.
 Still, it’s a lovely garden with lots of flowers!

 Hunte's Garden - Practical Information

-As with our other articles on Barbados, here’s the practical information you need to remember when planning a visit.
+As with our other articles on Barbados, here is the practical information to keep in mind when planning your visit.

 Admission, prices and opening times - Hunte's Garden

-Here’s the information you need to remember about this site:
+Here is the key information to remember about this site:

 - Admission: US$20 per adult, half price for children under 12.